robssit/blog.robssit.com/_posts/2016-10-19-SF300-24P 24-Port PoE Managed Switch firmware upgrade.md

 ---
-layout: post
+layout: default
 title: SF300-24P 24-Port 10/100 PoE Managed Switch firmware upgrade
 author: robss_it
-categories: switchvox, networking, switch, cisco, firmware, upgrade
+Categories: switchvox, networking, switch, cisco, firmware, upgrade
-tags: switchvox, networking, switch, cisco, firmware, upgrade
+Tags: switchvox, networking, switch, cisco, firmware, upgrade
 ---

 In working through an issue with a Switchvox phone system dropping calls, I found that a particular switch seemed to be the cause of the issue.